SPOTTED- TAILED QUOLL

-The spotted-tailed quoll, also known as the tiger quoll, is the largest carnivorous marsupial on mainland Australia following the extinction of the thylacine.
-It plays a vital role in maintaining ecosystem balance as an apex predator and is a key indicator of environmental health.
+The spotted-tailed quoll (dasyurus maculatus), also known as the tiger quoll, is the largest carnivorous marsupial on mainland Australia.
+It plays a vital role in maintaining ecosystem balance as a predator.
 Its presence benefits numerous other species, making it a high-priority species for conservation.
-A few spotted-tailed quolls are present at Odonata’s Mt Rothwell sanctuary, where there is also an established population of eastern quolls.
+Spotted-tailed quolls are present at Odonata’s Mt Rothwell sanctuary.

 Physical description